 Ah, the final stage.
 Reaching this stage is truly a success of epic proportions.
 Many of the massive artists on the market right now are masters at electronic music producing: The Chainsmokers, Keys n Krates, Bassnectar, Green Velvet and many more.

 For an electronic music producer that reaches this stage, numerous things become significantly more important here than before, particularly brand and leadership.
 Whether you decide to pursue the limelight or the ghost producer’s journey, your brand becomes huge in representing who you are what you do.
 Keep your motive from the earlier stages in mind here.
 As a master, you’ll also be seen as a leader – for your skills, for your work, for your passion.
 Embrace it.

 Innovation is also important to consider at this stage.
 Because you have mastered the art in front of you, it’s time to analyze it and find ways to create new forms of art with it.
 Don’t be afraid to try new ideas and run with them.
 People will look to you for inspiration!

 There you have it, folks!
-Though everyone may move through these chapters at different paces and in various ways, these five steps are truly the backbone to becoming an electronic music producer.
+Though everyone may move through these chapters at different paces and in various ways, these five steps are truly the backbone of becoming an electronic music producer.